PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 15:50:38
+Last updated: 2024-04-02 15:51:52
-Random Quote: You need chaos in your soul to give birth to a dancing star. - Friedrich Nietzsche
+Random Quote: The future is completely open, and we are writing it moment to moment. - Pema Chödrön